makerdao/community/faqs/dsr.md

 Dai holders can lock their Dai into the DSR smart contract at any time.
 Once locked, Dai continuously accrues to the users balance, based on the current DSR.

-For more technical details on how the DSR works, visit [this page](https://docs.makerdao.com/smart-contract-modules/rates-module/pot-detailed-documentation) on our [Documentation Portal.](https://docs.makerdao.com/)
+For more technical details on how the DSR works, visit [Pot - Detailed Documentation](https://docs.makerdao.com/smart-contract-modules/rates-module/pot-detailed-documentation) on our [Documentation Portal.](https://docs.makerdao.com/)

 ## Are there any range limits to the DSR, can it be negative or zero?